5sControl/operation-control-js/README.md

 # About Operation Control JS
 Operation Control is one of the Official [5controlS](https://5controls.com/) algorithm.
+Plug it in our video monitoring system with AI analysis and ERP Integration (Open Source) to ensure the quality of your products.

 Empowers you to monitor and control the execution of technologically necessary number of operations with ease.
 Our advanced AI algorithms provide real-time insights and predictions, enabling you to optimize your operations for maximum efficiency and profitability.